typst/svg2pdf/tests/README.md

 image).
 If some parts of the core logic of the program have been changed, it is possible that the images rendered by pdfium actually looks _pretty much_ the same but only differs in a few sub-pixel ranges.
 You will notice this if you look at the diff image.
-If this is the case for all failed tests, you can just run the command `cargo run --release -- --replace`, in which case all reference images of the failed tests will be overridden with the new ones.
+If this is the case for all failed tests, you can just run the command `cargo test --release -- --replace`, in which case all reference images of the failed tests will be overridden with the new ones.
 Then you just need to check the new reference images into the repository.
 However, if an image significantly differs from its reference image, you will have to investigate the